goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 ### LTL carrier network

 With our online shipping platform, you get access to a wide network of experienced carriers.
 This way, you don't have to search for shipping providers and can start shipping right away.
-Whether you're an experienced supply chain professional or an industry novice, GoShip is your one-stop-shop for all your LTL transport needs.
+Whether you're an experienced supply chain professional or an industry novice, GoShip is your one-stop shop for all your LTL transport needs.

 ### Online billing and invoicing